bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 There is a very good and fundamental reason why professional relativists have never used this kind of talk.
 They realized very early on that it was advantageous to express all their equations as much as possible in the language of tensors.
-These include relativistic scalars (rank-0 tensors), which don't change under a Lorentz transformation, and relativistic vectors (rank 1), which transform like spacetime displacements.
+These include relativistic scalars (rank-0 tensors), which don't change under a Lorentz transformation, and relativistic vectors (rank 1), which transform in the same way spacetime displacements.
 The advantage is that you can then avoid knowing lots of different, complicated equations that express how different types of quantities transform.
 All of your tensors obey the same consistent rules, and you can reason about them in the same ways.
 If you take a spacetime displacement Δx, which is a tensor, and divide by proper time Δs, which is a scalar, then you get the relativistic